gpuliyar/docker-run-postgresql/README.md

 Help document to run PostgreSQL as a Docker Container

 ## What this document is about and what you should know before?
-1. You should be familiar with Docker and it' commands;
+1. You should be familiar with Docker and it's commands;
 2. You should know PostgreSQL Database
 3. You want to install PostgreSQL quick and easy, so you chose Docker;
-> Now you want the set of commands that can help you to get started.
-So, if you are that one, then you landed in the right page.
+> Now you want to find the commands that can help you to get started.
+So, if you are, then you landed in the right page.
 The commands are simple and easy.
 Give it a try!

 ## What now?
 ### Pull the image